 Some subscriptions you can’t do without – like your web hosting – but no doubt you’ll find others to membership groups that you’ve forgotten about or simply don’t participate in any longer.
 Just hit that cancel button, with no regrets.
 If you forgot about a subscription, then it holds no value.

 Take your time going through the above steps.

 There’s no right or wrong way to approach this list; if necessary, close your eyes and point to the tip you want to complete first.
 Completing these steps sooner than later is better, only because without you realising it – digital clutter will and does(!) impact your productivity, but don’t feel like you have to complete all the tasks in one day.

 Once you’ve made a dent in these digital tips, convert them to your physical life and start decluttering.

-Do you have a system for dealing with junk mail or coupons?
+Do you have a system for dealing with junk mail?

 Are your photos organised in one place?